Managing your credit card balance

 How to budget for your credit card repayments

 This is no easy task!
 And unless you take control, manage your finances and grab debt by the horns, expect your credit card debt to escalate without you even noticing while dragging you down a beaten path of despair.
 Sounds terribly bleak, doesn't it?
 Well, we don’t sugar-coat anything.
-Here at Mozo, we believe in transparent, honest and unbiased information to help you out.
 So try these repayment tips out and see for yourself:

 - Pay more than the minimum requirement to inch your way closer to being debt-free